carbon-language/carbon-lang/docs/design/structs.md

 ### Abstract base classes interoperating with object-safe interfaces

-We want four things so that Carbon's object-safe interfaces may interoperate with C++ abstract base classes:
+We want four things so that Carbon's object-safe interfaces may interoperate with C++ abstract base classes without data members:

 -   Ability to convert an object-safe interface (a type-of-type) into an abstract base class (a base type), maybe using `AsBaseType(MyInterface)`.
--   Ability to convert an abstract base class (a base type) into an object-safe interface (a type-of-type), maybe using `AsInterface(MyABC)`.
+-   Ability to convert an interface base class (a base type) into an object-safe interface (a type-of-type), maybe using `AsInterface(MyIBC)`.
 -   Ability to convert a (thin) pointer to an abstract base class to a `DynPtr` of the corresponding interface.
--   We should arrange that `DynPtr(MyInterface)` should be a type extending the corresponding abstract base class.
+-   We should arrange that there be some proxy type that holds a pointer to a value with type satisfying `MyInterface` that extends the corresponding base class `AsBaseType(MyInterface)`.
+There should be an easy conversion from `DynPtr(MyInterface)` values to this proxy type.

 ### Mixins